Lucasgaming61/SSTINC/README.md

 # SSTINC
-Where all my SwiftUI and Java files are stored.
-(SST Inc teaches SwiftUI and Java, DUH!)
+Where all my SwiftUI and React files are stored.
+(SST Inc teaches SwiftUI and React)